Stousn/iOS-Apps-on-macOS/README.md

 ## The Solution
 1. Methods
 	* The outcome of methods step 1 from above can be found in the documentation of [methods](methods/methods.md)
+2. Impement an example with Ionic/Electron
+3. ~~Compare with Project Catalyst~~

 ## Requirements
 * node / npm (Version 10.X.X)